ajiavt/ft-capture/README.md

 - **Change Area**: Redefine the capture region
 - **Test**: Preview capture without using hotkey
 - **Delete**: Remove unwanted macros

+## ⚠️ Important Usage Notes

+### Settings Window Behavior
+To prevent the Settings window from appearing during screenshots while working in other applications:

+- **✅ Recommended**: **Minimize** or **close** the Settings window before taking screenshots
+- **✅ Alternative**: Keep the Settings window focused only when actively configuring macros
+- **📌 Access**: You can always reopen Settings from the system tray icon

+*This ensures uninterrupted workflow when capturing screenshots while working in other applications.*

 ## ⌨️ Default Hotkeys